authenticmarketplace/shop-cx-amplify-ui-service/README.md

-## This project will not run without a valid API key.
-If you're interested in seeing this project live, [get in touch](mailto:dylan@authentic.tech) and I'll walk you through a test experience or any of the code in the project
+### This project will not run without a valid API key.
+If you're interested in seeing this project live, [get in touch](mailto:dylan@authentic.tech) and I'd be happy to walk you through a test experience as well as any of the code in the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).